Note: You are viewing an old revision of this page. View the current version.

 I've been meaning to design and build a makeup battlestation for Liz for a while.
 For those of you unfamiliar with the term, a battlestation is what makeup junkies call the area where they apply their makeup.

 Liz prefers to do her makeup standing up at a wall mirror, so I figured I would start with that.
 I just had a basic door hang mirror with a wooden frame (like this one).
 Thus I decided to build everything around that mirror.
 The following describes the parts I used and how I assembled it.
-Anyone with basic construction skills can easily do the same, and end up with something like I did:
+Anyone with basic construction skills can easily do the same.

 - Full length standing mirror